 Inertia lands August 22, led by new single “Save the Cat”

-Pendulum return with Inertia, its going to land like a controlled demolition—chaotic, precise, and deafeningly overdue.
-15 years have passed since Immersion first rattled warehouse walls, and now the original crossover kings are back with a heavier, darker, more personal slab of breakneck rhythm and rage.
+Pendulum return with Inertia, arriving like a controlled demolition—chaotic, precise, and long-awaited.
+Fifteen years have passed since Immersion first rattled warehouse walls, and now the original crossover kings are back with a heavier, darker, more personal slab of breakneck rhythm and rage.

-Lead single “Save the Cat,” released May 27, tears the gates off.
-It’s screamo over breakbeats, a bruising catharsis rooted in frontman Rob Swire’s personal implosion.
+Lead single “Save the Cat,” released May 27, tears through the scene.
+It’s screamo over breakbeats, a cathartic outpouring rooted in frontman Rob Swire’s personal struggles.
 “It was written during a period of self-questioning and frustration,” he said.
 “Love felt like something I didn’t fully trust myself with anymore.”
 That tension bleeds through every drop of distortion, every shard of synth.

-The track’s official video dropped with the announcement—flickering lights, twisted silhouettes, raw sweat.
+The single’s official video dropped alongside the album announcement—flickering lights, twisted silhouettes, raw sweat.
 It sets the visual tone for Inertia, a record that trades polish for pulse.

 This isn’t nostalgia.
 It’s escalation.
-The production on “Save the Cat” is tighter, the drop hits lower, the vocals cut deeper.
-And judging by fan responses, that’s exactly what they wanted.
+The production on “Save the Cat” is tighter, the drop hits harder, and the vocals cut deeper.
+Fan reactions confirm this is exactly what they wanted.

 Swire’s voice is rawer than ever.
-Gone is the digital slickness—he sounds damaged, defiant, alive.
-Owen Charles co-produces, injecting new energy into the chaos while keeping the Pendulum blueprint intact: junglist DNA laced with punk muscle and cyberpunk mood.
+Gone is digital slickness—he sounds damaged, defiant, alive.
+Owen Charles co-produces, injecting new energy while keeping the Pendulum blueprint intact: junglist DNA laced with punk muscle and cyberpunk mood.

 Only one track is public so far, but the official tracklist hints at a full-spectrum assault.
 Collaborators like WARGASM, Bullet For My Valentine, and Scarlxrd point to a genre-pulverising direction—equal parts hardcore, rave, and sonic therapy.

-It’s not hard to imagine the tone.
 “Save the Cat” sets a brutal precedent, suggesting the rest of Inertia will walk the same tightrope between catharsis and collapse.
-Even the titles—“Mercy Killing,” “Napalm,” “Archangel”—signal emotional and sonic extremes.
+Track titles like “Mercy Killing,” “Napalm,” and “Archangel” signal emotional and sonic extremes.

 - Driver